teriwu/sauced/README.md

 * Ryan Spurlock
 * Teresa Wu

-One stop shop for all your traveling info and needs.
+One stop shop for all your traveling info and booking needs.

 ## Intended market

-People who enjoy traveling.

-^EXPAND HERE^
+People who enjoy traveling or would like to explore a new local place.
+For Travelers who are already at their destination and could receive more information about their current location.

 ## Functionality